-The College Honors Program also seeks to foster a broader world view in its students, and Honors students are required to complete at least one College-sanctioned travel experience endorsed by the Faculty Honors Board.
+The College Honors Program also seeks to foster a broader worldview in its students, and Honors students are required to complete at least one College-sanctioned travel experience endorsed by the Faculty Honors Board.
 The experience may be an Honors seminar with a co-requisite trip after or during the semester.
-Other foreign study opportunities (such as the college-sponsored May trip to Costa Rica) meet this requirement.
+Other Catawba